×

 Summary: If you're planning a move to Malaysia, here are 10 things expats living there wish they had known before moving to Malaysia.

-Malaysia is a melting pot of cultures, with a population comprising mainly Malays, Chinese, and Indians, along with various indigenous groups.
+Malaysia is a melting pot of cultures, predominantly Malay, Chinese, and Indian, along with various indigenous groups.
 This diversity is reflected in the festivals, food, and everyday life.
 As an expat, you'll have the opportunity to celebrate a wide array of cultural festivities, such as Hari Raya, Chinese New Year, and Deepavali.
-Be open to participating in these events and learning from your neighbors; it's the fastest way to feel at home and understand the local customs.
+Embracing this multicultural environment will enrich your experience and help you connect with the local community.

 2. Learn the Lingua Franca

-While Malay, or Bahasa Malaysia, is the official language, English is widely spoken, especially in business and tourism sectors.
-However, learning some basic Malay phrases will endear you to locals and help you navigate daily life more smoothly.
-Simple greetings like "Selamat pagi" (Good morning) and "Terima kasih" (Thank you) can go a long way in showing respect for the local culture and making new friends.
+While Malay is the official language, English is widely spoken, especially in business and tourism sectors.
+However, learning some basic Malay phrases will go a long way in showing respect and building rapport with locals.
+Simple greetings like "Selamat pagi" (Good morning) or "Terima kasih" (Thank you) can open doors and make daily interactions more meaningful.

 4. Understand the Cost of Living